elias-knodel/automatic-azubiheft/README.md

 The plan is to get the lesson topic data from WebUntis so you can generate a file which then can be copy pasted into your azubiheft so you have less work to do yourself.

 ## Warning:
-This is still in heavy development and also just a side project so don't expect much code quality or functionality and customizability yet.
+This is still in not very much optimized.
+It's also just a side project so don't expect much code quality or functionality and.

+**BUT** you are welcome to contribute and help me make it better!

 ### Feature checklist: